 The proposed design can be much simplified as given here:

 The next simple full bridge or half-bridge modified sine wave inverter was also developed by me.
-The idea does not incorporates 2 P channel, and 2 n channel mosfets for the H-bridge configuration and effectively implements all the necessary functions flawlessly.
+The idea incorporates 2 P channel, and 2 n channel mosfets for the H-bridge configuration and effectively implements all the necessary functions flawlessly.

 IC 4049 pinouts